 Please submit your application materials to the National Clinician Scholars Program Online Application.
 You will be asked to indicate which NCSP site(s) you are applying to, and the appropriate materials will then be sent by the NCSP central office to each program site.
 Each site will then review the candidates who applied to their program, and invite a subgroup of them for interviews.

-Up to 20 Clinician Scholars will be selected.
+Up to 30 Clinician Scholars will be selected.
 Participating institutions and their partners fund positions.
-For Cohort 2016-18, the first year scholar stipend is comparable to other postdoctoral fellowships and includes an increase in the second year.
 Financial support is available at each university for expenses associated with scholars' tuition, research, and travel.

 Eligibility and Selection Criteria

 To be eligible for the National Clinician Scholars program, physicians and nurses must:

 - Be committed to a career in serving as change agents to improve health whether it is academic medicine, public health, health policy or another career congruent with the program's purposes and priorities of developing physician and nurse leaders and skilled researchers.

 - Be highly regarded by those responsible for their clinical training.

 - Complete the clinical requirements allowing for independent clinical work by the date of entry into the program (except for surgeons).